UChicago Charter Carter G. Woodson Campus ( Grades 7 - 8 )

 - 20 percent of CGW students were accepted to selective enrollment high schools in 2012, the highest rate of any non-selective/non-magnet school on the South Side.

 - 100 percent of CGW graduates attended a high school of their choice in 2012.

 - Over the past two years, the percentage of students who meet or exceed state standards has increased from 70 percent to 83 percent in reading and mathematics.

 - CGW's growth on 2012 ISAT exceeds both citywide and charter school growth.

 - In 2012, for the first time, a UChicago Charter School student qualified to participate in the Kenneth E. Behring National History Day Contest in Washington, D.C.

 Carter G. Woodson Middle School's namesake created Negro History Week (later Black History Month) and was key to the establishment of Black history as an important field of scholarship.
 Carter G. Woodson was among the first African American graduates of the University of Chicago, receiving both his bachelor's degree and master's degree in 1898.
 In 1912, he became the second African Americanto receive a doctorate from Harvard University.

-Jarred Brown, Interim Director
+Jarred Brown, Campus Director

 This Week @ CGW, our campus newsletter, is a great way to learn about the numerous activities and events happening here at CGW.